 stopwords <- read.csv("stopwords.csv", header = FALSE)

 corpus <- tm_map(corpus, removeWords, stopwords)

 1. Go back to the sentiment counts for each judgment.
 We saw that all decisions contain more positive words than negative ones.
 But do some contain more positive or negative words than others.
 Specifically, you may want to add your sentiment counts to the table with the success/failure classifications.
 Do decisions use more negative words when they dismiss an appeal?

 2. What else, apart from sentiment, could you look for in these judgments?
-For instance, you may want to check how many latin legalese Canadian judges use.
+For instance, you may want to check how much latin legalese Canadian judges use.
 By adapting the sample code for stop words from above, you can create custom dictionaries to count the frequency of terms that you are interested in.